lonchanick/lonchanick.github.io/content/authors/admin/_index.md

   - name: English
     percent: 60
 ---
-I recently graduated with an Engineering at Systems from Catholic University of Ecuador, where I developed a solid foundation in programming computers.
-I'm Currently learning new technologies and sharpening my abilities in order to meet the necessary skills to work in the software development field.
-During my studies, I gained proficiency in programming languages such as C, C++ and Java.
+I recently graduated with a degree in Systems Engineering from the Catholic University of Ecuador, where I developed a solid foundation in computer programming.
+I’m currently learning new technologies and sharpening my abilities to meet the necessary skills to work in the software development field.
+During my studies, I gained proficiency in programming languages such as C, C++, and Java.
 I have been proactive in expanding my skills through self-study and participation in online coding platforms like GitHub and CSharp-Academy.